ELVIS-Project/elvis-database/docs/Deployment_Guide.rst

 In the ``solr/collection1/conf/schema.xml``::
     <schema name="elvis-solr" version="1.5">

+IMPORTANT Modify $CATALINA_HOME/conf/Catalina/localhost/solr.xml.
+See readme in solr-mvn-template:
+    " ) Configure a Context fragment

+        cp tomcat-context.xml $CATALINA_HOME/conf/Catalina/localhost/solr.xml

+    and edit the `solr/home` `<Environment>` value.
+Note that you can set up as many different contexts as you want with different `solr/home` values, each using the same `solr.war`"

 Make sure you're in the same directory as ``pom.xml``, then run::
     $ sudo mvn package